Pharaoh’s Parade Excerpt from MAGIC OF THE NILE Romantasy in Ancient Egypt

 egypt postcard

-About Last Night from MAGIC OF THE NILE Weekend Writing Warriors
+About Last Night Snippet from MAGIC OF THE NILE PNR Romance

 “Oh dear, I was hoping no one in the family had seen me.”
 Tyema knew she’d be dealing with the gossip and fallout of her excursion for a long time – her aunts, nieces and female cousins would want all the details, none of which she planned to supply, innocuous though the night had been.